Probing the nuclear deformation with three-particle asymmetric cumulant in RHIC isobar runs: Results and discussions

-{\em Results and discussions.--} Figure~\ref{fig:ac} shows the $R(\ac)$ in isobar collisions as function of centrality obtained from iEBE-VISHNU simulations.
-The comparison of R($\ac$) at most central collisions among different combinations of deformations indicate that the $R(\ac)$ has significant sensitivity to nuclear deformation.
-The trend is similar to the $R(\vtt)$ one shown in Fig.~\ref{fig:flow}(a): The enhancements at most central collisions are mostly due to large quadrupole deformation in \Ru~\cite{Zhang:2021kxj}; The enhancements at non-central collisions are due to the thick halo-type neuron skin for \Zr~\cite{Xu:2021vpn}; The octupole deformation in \Zr\ give some contributions to $R(\ac)$ and $R(\vtt)$ at most central collision, and dominate the valley structure in mid-central collisions~\cite{Zhang:2021kxj}.
-Compared with $\vtt$, the $\ac$ contains more information about flow fluctuation and correlation.
-Their sensitivities on the nuclear structure at a quantitative level can help us to precisely constrain the nuclear deformation factors in isobar collisions.
-The $R(\vtt)$ shown in Fig.~\ref{fig:flow}(a) indicates that the data can only be described by reasonable nuclear deformation difference.
-Although the main goal of this work is not to quantitatively study the flow ratios, the $R(\vtt)$ and $R(v_{3}\{2\})$ in top $30\%$ centrality indicate that $\beta_{2,Ru}=0.12$ and $\beta_{3,Zr}=0.16$ are better than other sets of deformation, and more precise extractions of nuclear structure parameters will be given in a separate study~\cite{Zhao:2022prep}.
+Figure~\ref{fig:ac} shows the ratio of $\ac$, $R(\ac)$, as a function of centrality in isobar collisions at $\sqrt{s_{NN}}$=200 GeV, calculated from iEBE-VISHNU model.
+The comparison of R($\ac$) at most central collisions with different combination of the deformation parameters $\beta_2$ and $\beta_3$ demonstrates that $R(\ac)$ is sensitive to the nuclear deformation.
+The trend is similar to the one of $R(\vtt)$ as shown in Fig.~\ref{fig:flow}(a), which decreases from most central to semi-central collision and then increases from semi-central to peripheral collisions.
+The large $R(\ac)$ and $R(\vtt)$ in the most central collisions are mostly due to the large quadrupole deformation in \Ru~\cite{Zhang:2021kxj}, while the enhancement trend from semi-central to peripheral collisions is due to the thick halo-type neutron skin in \Zr~\cite{Xu:2021vpn}.
+The octupole deformation in \Zr\ give some contributions to $R(\ac)$ and $R(\vtt)$ in the most central collision, and lead to the valley structure in semi-central collisions~\cite{Zhang:2021kxj}.
+Compared with $R(\vtt)$, $R(\ac)$ is more sensitive to nuclear deformation and contains more information on flow fluctuations and correlations.
+Description of their sensitivities on the nuclear structure at a quantitative level can help us to precisely constrain the nuclear deformation factors in isobar collisions.
+Note that the data of $R(\vtt)$ in Fig.2 (a) prefer $\beta_{2,Ru}=0.12$ and $\beta_{3,Zr}=0.16$.
+While, we should also emphasis that this paper is not aimed to precisely describe the flow data in isobar collisions.
+More sophisticated extractions of the deformation parameters will be given in the following study~\cite{Zhao:2022prep}.